AllanChain/gridsome-plugin-pwa/README.md

   - Default: `'manifest.json'`

     The path of app’s manifest.
-If the path is an URL, the plugin won't generate a manifest.json in the dist directory during the build.
+Different to `vue-cli`, currently you can only use the generated manifest.

 - **manifestOptions**